rossengeorgiev/aprs-python/README.rst

 |Build Status| |Coverage Status|

 A tiny library for dealing with APRS.
 It can be used to connect and listen to the APRS-IS feed as well as upload.
-Parsing of packets is also possible, but the entire spec is not fully implemeneted yet.
+Parsing of packets is also possible, but the entire spec is not fully implemented yet.
 The following is supported:

 -  normal/compressed position reports
 -  objects
 -  mic-e position report
 -  messages (inc. telemetry, bulletins, etc)
--  base91 comment telemetry extention
+-  base91 comment telemetry extension
--  altitude extention
+-  altitude extension
 -  beacons

+Packets can often contain characters outside of 7-bit ASCII.
+``aprslib.parse()`` will attempt to guess the charset and return ``unicode`` strings using these steps and in that order:

+1. Attempt to decode string as ``utf-8``
+2. Attempt to guess the charset using ``chardet`` module (if installed), decode if confidence factor is sufficient
+3. Finally, decode as ``latin-1``

 Install
 -----------